UBC-MDS/DSCI532-peer-review/README.md

 # DSCI532-peer-review

-1. Open an issue with the name of your group and app Use this template:
+1. Open an issue with the name of your group and app.
+Use this template:

 ---